-Don’t ask me whether Christ would have endorsed this BS or that of the Apostle Paul, or the Pope, or other Christian fundamentalists for that matter.
-I believe Christ summed up his trust in Christian institutions and their weapon mentors when He concluded that Peter would betray him before the cock crowed three times; and “Upon this rock will I found my Church.”
-His delicate irony was lost on unsmiling churchmen.
+Don’t ask me whether Christ would have endorsed this BS, or that of the Apostle Paul or the Pope or other Christian fundamentalists for that matter.
+I believe Christ summed up his trust in Christian institutions and their weapon mentors when He concluded that Peter would betray him three times before the cock crowed and “Upon this rock will I found my Church.”
+His delicate sense of irony was lost on unsmiling churchmen.

 Wasn’t Christian faith supposed to defuse these panic attacks?
-Wasn’t the New Testament to make us fearless in God and therefore heroic lovers of our fellow men?
-Christian officials turned out to be among the most fear-crazed weapon mentors and therefore the most dangerous political philosophers.
-Fascism and communism are just its rotten offshoots of Christianity.
+Wasn’t the New Testament intended to make us fearless in God and therefore heroic lovers of our fellows?
+Christian officials turned out to be among the most fear-crazed weapon mentors and thereby the most dangerous political philosophers.
+Fascism and communism are just rotten offshoots of Christianity.
 Christian states compare favorably with the others for mass brutality but not much else.

-Thanks to this weapon mentor’s Confessions and other publications of the same reactionary tendency, most people cannot bring themselves to challenge weapon management.
+Thanks to this weapon mentor’s Confessions and other publications of like reactionary tendency, most people cannot bring themselves to challenge weapon management.
 They consider any invitation to do so a personal affront — not to mention a very scary proposition.

 As for Christian fundamentalists who find their doctrine perfect, how do they account for all the misery and exclusion it has caused – two thousand years of torture and damnation – when Christ’s message of love is so perfect and universal?
-We need to make crucial changes for the better just to clean up our act, much less become worthy of our Savior.
+We need to make critical changes for the better just to clean up our act a little, much less become worthy of our Savior.

-Every child undergoes a systematic peace-averse brainwash.
+Every child undergoes a systematic peace aversion brainwash.
 Proposing PeaceWorld to someone is like challenging his potty training.
 Indeed, most people treat conversational gambits on the topic of world peace as if someone had farted in public.
-They ignore the originator if they’re polite, smile and escape from him as fast as they can.
+They ignore the originator if they’re polite, smile and escape as fast as they can.
 If they’re really crude, they ridicule or attack outright.

 They were Unitarian church congregants in Seattle, Washington, a setting that should have produced enlightened individuals at ease with the idea of world peace.
 Yet they were imbued with the same weapons myths I had encountered among those least comfortable with the idea.
-Aversion training against peace is universal, even among the “lovers of peace.”
+Aversion training against peace is universal.
+Check your own childhood experience.